The 10 Whitest Cities In North Dakota For 2025

-The whitest cities in North Dakota are Jamestown and Wahpeton for 2023 based on Saturday Night Science.
+The whitest cities in North Dakota are Jamestown and Valley City for 2025 based on Saturday Night Science.

 Whitest cities in North Dakota research summary.
 We analyzed North Dakota’s most recent Census data to determine the whitest cities in North Dakota based on the percentage of White residents.
 Here are the results of our analysis: